GameParrot/minecraft-mac-window-fix/README.md

 # Installation:
 Clone this repo, and then run the install.sh file.
 It will tell you want the path you have to set your Java executable to.

+# Note:
+Doing this will make the game output in the launcher not work.